Watch Cruise’s self-driving Bolt EV navigate smoothly to SF’s Dolores Park

 This video was captured from one of our autonomous vehicles during a series of back to back test rides.
 No advance planning was done, and this was captured in a single take.
 The operator selected a random destination using the Cruise mobile app, pushed a button, and the vehicle started moving.
 Rides like this occur hundreds of times per day across our test fleets.

-The point Voght is making is that this Cruise demo video shows real-world capabilities, in unpredictable circumstances.
+The point Vogt is making is that this Cruise demo video shows real-world capabilities, in unpredictable circumstances.
 Of course, GM still gets to choose what videos it release, but that’s still impressive if you’ve ever spent any time as a passenger in any self-driving vehicles.
 At one point the Cruise vehicle manages navigating around a stopped moving truck that’s blocking a full lane, for instance, and it also deals with multiple pedestrians and at least one bike rider with seeming ease.

-GM has test vehicles on the road in San Francisco, Arizona and Michigan, and plans to build future self-driving vehicles based on the Bolt platform in its assembly facility near Lake Orion, Michigan.
+GM has test vehicles on the road in San Francisco, Arizona and Michigan, and plans to build future self-driving vehicles based on the Bolt platform in its assembly facility near Lake Orion, Mich.

 0